-- 1. The Council's strategic priorities for the transport network are to facilitate economic growth, enable good levels of No Likely Significant Effects. accessibility between homes, jobs and services, improve air quality and minimise carbon emissions.
-To achieve these priorities it will seek to: - a) Secure the delivery of new or improved road, walking, cycling, and / or bus infrastructure where required; - b) Ensure that new development is sufficiently accessible by road transport, walking, cycling and public transport; - c) Secure improvements to existing motorway capacity and infrastructure with particular priority being given to the M6 Junction 23 and M62 Junction 7; - d) Improve the accessibility to jobs, homes and services by all modes of transport and protect opportunities to achieve such improvements - e) Secure the delivery of:
+1. The Council's strategic priorities for the transport network are to facilitate economic growth, enable good levels of accessibility No Likely Significant Effects. between homes, jobs and services, improve air quality and minimise carbon emissions.
+To achieve these priorities it will seek to:

-This is a development management policy relating to transportation and travel.
-This policy does note specific development schemes, but no location or extent of development is identified.
-There are no impact pathways present.
+133 'NDA' is the estimated 'net developable area' of each site a) Secure the delivery of new or improved road, walking, cycling, and / or bus infrastructure where required;

-131 'NDA' is the estimated 'net developable area' of each site 132 The capacity of each safeguarded site would be assessed further prior to any decision to allocate it for development in a future Local Plan.
+134 The capacity of each safeguarded site would be assessed further prior to any decision to allocate it for development in a future Local Plan.
 3 The capacity of 3HS may be capped in the region of 500 until highways capacity issues in the area are addressed.